jgcfyidev/jgcfyi/content/2-Agency.md

 In Steve Yegge\'s famous 2011
 [rant](https://gist.github.com/chitchcock/1281611) on
-\'Google vs. Amazon,\' he shows how centralized decision-making and product release can't be as dynamic and robust as a platform architecture that enables other teams and individuals to release their own products with minimal oversight.
+\'Google vs. Amazon\', he shows how centralized decision-making and product release can't be as dynamic and robust as a platform architecture that enables other teams and individuals to release their own products with minimal oversight.
 Instead of selling books themselves, Amazon let everyone sell their own books.
-Eventually they would expand this posture to their prolific [web services](https://en.wikipedia.org/wiki/Amazon_Web_Services) as well.
+Eventually, they would expand this posture to their prolific [web services](https://en.wikipedia.org/wiki/Amazon_Web_Services) as well.